jrfep/Ecosystem-profiles-comments/_EFGs/MT1.3.md

 Sandy shores are most extensive at temperate latitudes, accounting for 31% of the ice-free global coastline, including 66% of the African coast and 23% of the European coast.

-{% capture map_det %}  {% endcapture %}
+{% capture map_det %} Marine ecoregions (Spalding et al. 2008) containing Rocky shorelines, Sandy shorelines and Boulder and cobble shorelines were identified by consulting regional substrate maps and expertise of authors.
+These were clipped to the extent of the marine ‘shelf’ base layer as mapped by Harris et al. (2014). {% endcapture %}
 {% include MAP.html %}

-Marine ecoregions (Spalding et al. 2008) containing Rocky shorelines, Sandy shorelines and Boulder and cobble shorelines were identified by consulting regional substrate maps and expertise of authors.
-These were clipped to the extent of the marine ‘shelf’ base layer as mapped by Harris et al. (2014).

 ## References

 ### Text references

 * Luijendijk A, Hagenaars G, Ranasinghe R, Baart F, Donchyts G, Aarninkhof S (2018) The State of the World’s Beaches.
-Scientific reports 2018: 8. / Schlacher TA, Schoeman DS, Dugan J, Lastra M, Jones A, Scapini F, McLachlan A. (2008) Sandy beach ecosystems: key features, sampling issues, management challenges and climate change impacts.
+Scientific reports 2018: 8.
+* Schlacher TA, Schoeman DS, Dugan J, Lastra M, Jones A, Scapini F, McLachlan A. (2008) Sandy beach ecosystems: key features, sampling issues, management challenges and climate change impacts.
 Marine Ecology 29:70-90.

 ### Map References

 * Spalding MD et al. (2008) Marine ecoregions of the world: a bioregionalization of coastal and shelf areas.
-Bioscience 57: 573–583. / Harris PT, Macmillan-Lawler M, Rupp J, Baker EK (2014) Geomorphology of the oceans.
+Bioscience 57: 573–583.
+* Harris PT, Macmillan-Lawler M, Rupp J, Baker EK (2014) Geomorphology of the oceans.
 Marine Geology 352: 4-24.